Knee Pain: Why It’s Often a Consequence of Something Else

-Terms such as growing pains, knee tendonitis, meniscal tear, patellofemoral pain, arthritis etc, are all becoming more widely recognized and understood by the general public.
+Terms such as growing pains, knee tendonitis, meniscal tears, patellofemoral pain, arthritis etc, are all becoming more widely recognized and understood by the general public.

-It’s so popular I’d be willing to bet that either you are currently suffering from knee pain, or you know someone who is.
+It’s so popular there’s a strong chance either you currently suffer from knee pain, or you know someone who is.